geek111/tab/mytabs/README.md

   - Hold **Ctrl** and use the mouse wheel to change the interface scale.
 The selected scale is saved and reflected in the Options page.
   - Hovering a tab's icon in the popup or Full View shows a custom tooltip with the tab title and URL, truncated for brevity.
 If the tab belongs to a container, the tooltip also displays the container name.
   - The columns can extend wider than the window and a horizontal scrollbar appears when needed.
-  - Tabs from each window are separated by labeled dividers with extra spacing for clarity.
+  - Tabs from each window are separated by labeled dividers with extra spacing for clarity, and each section can be collapsed by clicking its divider.
   - A colored dot indicates the tab's container.
   - Options page lets you choose theme, tile width, tile scale, font scale, close button scale and the overall UI scale and toggle features such as the Recent and Duplicates panels, the Move command and automatic unloading of inactive tabs.